 The Rookie vs The Expert

 Your recruiting real estate agents scripts, and scripts for recruiting real estate agents, are going to vary depending on the talent you are after and your value proposition.
 You’ll want to create a script to recruit new real estate agents as well as scripts for recruiting real estate agents with experience.
 A new licensee will be understanding of a higher split but will want more in terms of a great training program, while a seasoned pro will likely be the opposite.
 Be sure to differentiate in our real estate scripts especially when recruiting experienced real estate agents.
 The players may be different, but the game is the same, so when putting together your attack list of recruits, make sure you sort them by skill level so you know what the big guns in your arsenal are going to be to get folks who will be a good fit.
 This will help you drive the content of your scripts for recruiting real estate agents.

-When writing your recruiting real estate agents scripts and figuring out the best way to recruit real estate agents, you want to pre-plan for the agents rebuttals.
+When writing your recruiting real estate agents scripts and figuring out the best way to recruit real estate agents, you want to pre-plan for agent rebuttals.
 I like to call this plan the ‘bullet theory’.
 As a way to improve your real estate recruitment, for every excuse the agent comes at you with, you’re going to have a pre-thought out, quick reply, just like a bullet in your chamber.
 This is an essential component to recruiting for real estate agents.
 You’ll want to understand the most common reasons an agent does not want to switch brokerages: